 - The basic per month salary of an IAS officer starts at Rs.56,100(TA, DA and HRA are extra) and can go on to reach Rs.2,500,00 for a Cabinet Secretary.
 To know the salary structure of an IAS officer as per the 7th Pay Commission recommendations in detail, refer this article IAS Salary.

 - In which month are IAS exams held?

 - The three stages of the IAS exam are distributed throughout the year as per the UPSC calendar.
 For UPSC 2020, the months are given below:

 - Mains – January 2021

 - How many exams are there in IAS?

-- The UPSC notification 2019 was released on February 19.
-To apply for IAS 2019, candidates have to fill the two-part online registration on the UPSC official website before the last date of the application(before 6 PM, March 18, 2019).
+- The UPSC notification 2021 will be released on 10th February 2021.
+To apply for IAS 2021, candidates have to fill the two-part online registration on the UPSC official website before the last date of the application.